On this page

 Introduction

-Volunteers are an important resource to many, if not most, community organisations.
+Volunteers are an important resource to community organisations.

 Our guide provides an overview of the key legal obligations organisations owe volunteers and provides practical examples, template documents and tips to assist in their understanding.
 The guide is available for download below.

-The guide is divided into six parts and covers the following key issues:
+The guide is divided into four parts and covers the following key issues:

-- Recruiting, inducting, managing performance and ending the volunteer relationship
+- The volunteer relationship - recruiting, inducting, managing performance and ending the relationship

 Download the full guide